 Master Your Pricing Strategy Before You Scale

 Here's what changed everything.
 I started breaking down my pricing into four distinct components: direct food costs (should be 28-32% of your event price), labor (18-22%), overhead allocation (12-18%), and profit margin (18-25%).
 If you're not hitting that 18-25% profit target on every event, you need to reprice immediately or cut operational waste.
+For a complete overview, see our guide on AI for catering companies companies companies companies companies companies companies companies Companies: Automate Inquiries & Booking.

 Step one: Pull your accounting for the last three months.
 Calculate your total overhead—that's rent, utilities, insurance, vehicle payments, equipment depreciation, and all salaries including yours.
 Now divide that monthly overhead by the number of events you catered that month.
 That's your true cost per event before you serve a single plate.